KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 # NanoGPT-Small Optimization Leaderboard

 The goal of this leaderboard/benchmark is to collaboratively|competitively find the best optimizer for training NanoGPT-small models to 3.28 val loss.
-Unlike the main speedrun which seeks to minimize wallclock time, here we will only care about minimizing step count by improving the optimizer, while leaving the architecture fixed to a standard transformer.
-This will reduce complexity, free up (human) attention, and allow the use of optimizers which have slow wallclock at small-scale.
+Unlike the main speedrun which seeks to minimize wallclock time, here we will only care about minimizing step count by improving the optimizer.

-We have initialized this leaderboard with a highly simplified variant of the speedrun, which should make experimentation convenient.
+The architecture for this leaderboard is fixed to a simplified variant of the speedrun, which should make experimentation accessible and convenient.
-Compared to the main speedrun, this variant removes non-standard parameters (value embeddings, skip connection lambdas) and all triton kernels.
+Compared to the main speedrun, the setup used here removes non-standard parameters (value embeddings, skip connection lambdas) and all triton kernels.
-We have also switched from the sophisticated local-global pattern of attention used in the speedrun to simple 1024-context causal attention.
+We have also switched from the sophisticated local-global pattern of attention used in the speedrun to simple causal attention across contexts of 1024 tokens.

 ## Quickstart